About Teaching English in Germany

 As far as salary is concerned, teaching at an international school is about as good as it gets, though most insist on contracts lasting one or two years.
 These contracts also typically have renewal possibilities, so they’re the most steady work option a foreign teacher will receive.

-For teachers who only have a TEFL certification and little experience (more on the requirements to teach in Germany here), you can expect to receive about €2,600 per month at an international school.
+For teachers who only have a TEFL certification and little experience, you can expect to receive about €2,600 per month at an international school.
 Teachers with more experience and a college degree might expect a range from €3,500 to €4,400.

 Some international schools will also provide a relocation allowance ranging from €500 to €1,000 as a way to reduce the costs of moving and support with your working visa.